Classroom Strategies

 - Choose a book or passage that works well for reading aloud as a group:

-- patterned or predictable
+- Patterned or predictable (for beginning readers)

 - Provide each student a copy of the text so they may follow along.
 (Note: You may wish to use an overhead projector or place students at a computer monitor with the text on the screen)